ryangallagher35/World-Happiness-and-Economic-Indicators-Exploration/README.md

 ### Overview
 <img width="1920" height="981" alt="Screenshot 2025-07-14 125604" src="https://github.com/user-attachments/assets/1aaf9340-ea50-47e5-81f5-23a3baa7d2c3" />

+In the Overview Dashboard, a chloropleth map is employed to show the happiness score in countries where metrics were obtained.
+A page is assigned to each year to visualize display how happiness scores changed from 2020- 2023.
+Based on the chloropleth map, it is evident that the highest rates of happiness reside in North America, Australia, and the United Kingdom.
+Furthermore, KPI cards are displayed below to highlight key takeways.
+For instance, the average world happiness score from 2020-2023 is 5.69.
+Furthermore, Finland is the happiest country while China is the country with the most growth in happiness score, on average.

 ### Country Profile
 <img width="1920" height="981" alt="Screenshot 2025-07-14 125614" src="https://github.com/user-attachments/assets/c2dac319-3c67-431b-859b-a283fce321a8" />